seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 Branching is one of the most powerful features that Git offers.
 Creating different Git branches allows you to work on a particular feature or set of files independently from other "copies" of a repository.
-That way you and a friend can work on different parts of the same file on different braches, and then Git can help you elegantly merge your branches and changes together.
+That way you and a friend can work on different parts of the same file on different branches, and then Git can help you elegantly merge your branches and changes together.

 You can list all of the available branches with the command `git branch`: